hyperledger/identus-cloud-agent/docs/decisions/20240116-use-zio-failures-and-defects-effectively.md

 #### Do not reflexively log errors

-The upper layer will automatically do so in an appropriate and consistent way using Tapir interceptor customisation.
+The upper layer will automatically do so appropriately and consistently using Tapir interceptor customization.

 ### Service Layer

 #### Reporting `404 Not Found` to user

-How can a service appropriately report a `404 Not Found` to a user that e.g. tries to update a record that does not exist in the database?
-Following the above rules, the `update` method will throw a defect that will be caught at the upper level and return a generic `500 Internal Server Error` to the user.
+How can a service appropriately report a `404 Not Found` to a user that i.e. tries to update a record that does not exist in the database?
+Following the above rules, the `update` method will throw a defect that will be caught at the upper level and returns a generic `500 Internal Server Error` to the user.

-For those cases where a specific error like `404` should be returned, it is up to the service to first call `find()` before `update()` and construct a `NotFound` failure, propagated through error channel, if it gives a `None` ([example](https://github.com/hyperledger-labs/open-enterprise-agent/blob/eb898e068f768507d6979a5d9bab35ef7ad4a045/connect/lib/core/src/main/scala/io/iohk/atala/connect/core/service/ConnectionServiceImpl.scala#L149)).
+For those cases where a specific error like `404` should be returned, it is up to the service to first call `find()` before `update()` and construct a `NotFound` failure, propagated through the error channel, if it gives a `None` ([example](https://github.com/hyperledger-labs/open-enterprise-agent/blob/eb898e068f768507d6979a5d9bab35ef7ad4a045/connect/lib/core/src/main/scala/io/iohk/atala/connect/core/service/ConnectionServiceImpl.scala#L149)).

-Relying on the service layer to implement it will guarantee consistent behaviour regardless of the underlying database type (could be different RDMS flavour, No-SQL, etc.).
+Relying on the service layer to implement it will guarantee consistent behavior regardless of the underlying database type (could be different RDMS flavor, No-SQL, etc.).

 ```scala
 class ConnectionServiceImpl() extends ConnectionService {